jaronbia/LC-3_VirtualMachine/README.md

 # Future Plans

-In the future I plan to change the IO handling from the C libraries to the the C++ ones.
+- In the future I plan to change the IO handling from the C libraries to the the C++ ones.

+- Implementation of the Windows Buffer so the virtual machine can run on Windows.